 Learning basic Spanish greetings is essential for connecting with the people you meet along the Camino de Santiago.

-Even simple phrases go a long way in creating positive interactions during your Camino walk.
+Even simple phrases go a long way in creating positive interactions on the route, and our guide to what to bring for the Camino can help you prepare.

 1. Por Favor – Please